 passing is used instead of (the default) memory data passing, see data passing.
 Per pipeline (inside

 containing the STDOUT of the scripts, the STDOUT can be inspected through the Orchest UI.

-You should not put large files inside your project and instead use data sources or write to the special
+You should not put large files inside your project, instead, you should write data to the special

-directory that is shared between projects).
-Jobs create snapshots of
+and is shared between projects.
+Jobs creates snapshots of the project directory

 The pipeline definition file

 pipeline.orchest in the directory